Kondo $s$-$d$ exchange in the CuO$_2$ plane as the long sought interaction determining $T_c$ in cuprates: Methods. Kondo - exchange interaction and LCAO method incorporated in the BCS theory

 \end{widetext}

-Optimally doped cuprates are definitely metals far from the metal-insulator transition and for them the electron band calculations work with acceptable accuracy.
-Moreover, the relevant for the superconductivity bands can be approximated very well with the tight-binding method.
-Roughly speaking, in this approximation we have Hilbert space spanned on Cu4$s$, Cu3$d_{x^2-y^2}$, O2$p_x$, and O2$p_y$ atomic states in the CuO$_2$ plane.
+Optimally doped cuprates are metals far from the metal-insulator transition and thus electron band calculations may be used with admissible accuracy.
+Moreover, the relevant to the superconductivity bands can be approximated very well by the tight-binding method.
+Roughly speaking, in this approximation we have the Hilbert space spanned on the Cu4$s$, Cu3$d_{x^2-y^2}$, O2$p_x$, and O2$p_y$ atomic states in the CuO$_2$ plane.
 For details of a pedagogical consideration of the LCAO Hamiltonian of CuO$_2$ plane see Ref.~\cite[Sec.~1.3, Eqs.~(1.1-1.12)]{MishonovPenev:11}.
-For the Constant Energy Curves (CEC) which is the Fermi contour for $\epsilon=\eF$ the simple analytical equation \be \mathcal{A}xy+\mathcal{B}(x+y)+\mathcal{C}=0 \ee is derived where we have 3 energy dependent functions
+For CEC, which is the Fermi contour for $\epsilon=\eF$, the simple analytical equation \be \mathcal{A}xy+\mathcal{B}(x+y)+\mathcal{C}=0 \ee is derived, from where, we have three energy dependent functions